MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 >
 > 4. Can you email (test) from the SQL Server does it work?
 Compared to the RDS server machine to rule out settings/setup.
 How does a Fiddler trace compare between a working and non-working machine?
 >
->  5. Modern Auth requires .Net Framework 4.7.2 or later to be installed on each machine/server.
-If one machine is failing [verify this version is installed](https://learn.microsoft.com/en-us/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed).
+>  5. Modern Auth requires .NET Framework 4.7.2 or later to be installed on each machine/server.
+If one machine is failing, [verify if that version is installed](/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed).

 ### Insufficient Memory